ed-morais/plurality/README.md

 # Plurality

 The Plurality program is a simple election simulation program that implements the plurality voting method.
-It is coded in C as a problem set of the Harvard's CS50 course.
+It is written in C as a problem set of the Harvard's CS50 course.
 The program takes in command line arguments representing the names of the candidates running in the election and allows a user-specified number of voters to cast their votes.
 The program then declares the candidate with the most votes as the winner of the election.

 ## Getting Started
 To get started, download the distribution code by executing the following commands in the terminal window of the CS50 IDE: